 From: New York

 Hi!
 I'm Nitro.
 I'm a 4-year-old black Cocker Spaniel, and I was rescued (from an abusive owner) from the pound.
-I was very lonely at the pound, but then my luck got better when I was adopted.
+I was very lonely at the pound, but my luck improved when I was adopted.

 Now I'm living the life I always wanted - thanks to my new, caring owner!